scania-digital-design-system/sdds/theme/core/colour/README.md

 // you need to have sass compiler in your application
 @import '~node_modules/@scania/colour/dist/scss/colour';

-// use get-colour(token-name) function to get colour from SDDS colour scale .my-div {
+// use get-colour(token-name) function to get colour from Tegel colour scale .my-div {
   color: get-colour(grey-500);
 }